How to Calculate Employee Benefits: A Comprehensive Guide

 Illustration of mandatory, voluntary, and no-cost benefits

 Employee benefits can be broadly categorized into mandatory benefits, voluntary benefits, and no-cost benefits.
 These categories help businesses understand and manage the various types of expenses involved and their impact on overall compensation costs.
 Each type of benefit plays a significant role in promoting employee welfare and satisfaction, making it imperative to understand their variances and importance.
+Some benefits, like unemployment insurance, may be calculated using a sliding scale based on the individual’s average weekly wage.

 Mandatory Benefits